benhenshaw/rhythm/doc/final.md

 [^8]: Whether the person needed to ask me how to play the game, or if they understood intuitively.

 Both participants 6 and 11 stated that they felt the input was not responsive.
-Both of these people also identified as being musically trained or having experience with performing music.
-Participants 1, 4 and 9 -- who each asked for assistance to understand how to play -- stated that they were not focussed on the sounds the game was making; these participants played a version of the game wherein the assisting UI is always on screen.
+Both of these people also identified as being musically trained or having experience with performing music, so were likely used to the responsiveness of a musical instrument and found it hard to use the keyboard buttons as a substitute.
+Participants 1, 4 and 9 -- who each asked for assistance to understand how to play -- stated that they were not focussed on the sounds the game was making; these participants played a version of the game wherein the assisting UI is always on screen, which informed my decision to partially remove it.
 Some of the reasons given for favouring a particular mini-game were: "The animation is good."; "I think it is funny."; "I like that sound" (in reference to the 'shaker' sound used in the lungs mini-game).

 ## Confusion When Understanding the Goals
 While one of my desires when designing the example game was to force players to figure out what they need to do, I found that many players with whom I tested the game got confused.
 In order to improve the experience of these players I added an overlay which appears if the players have spent a long time on a mini-game, but have not made any progress.
 This overlay attempts to give hints to the players by showing buttons on screen with arrows demonstrating when to press, and a scale which shows their accuracy.